 Flight Angel: At no cost to you, you fly pups to the U.S or Canada to their fur-ever homes!

 So, what does a dog loving gal do now that she has all her new social media smarts?!
-Well, realizing I could now work from anywhere, I contacts the rescue to see if they need a hand aka, “Can I come stay with you?”
+My growing interest in animal rescue and social media led me to explore new ways to help.
+Realizing I could now work from anywhere, I contacted the rescue to see if they needed a hand aka, “Can I come stay with you?”* Being interested in these new things opened up opportunities I never expected.

 Well, I got a big fat yes and we agreed on three months.
 That seemed like an easy leap to take, three months in Tulum, Mexico, and I’d be doing some good.
 This was the perfect fit as I’d recently lost my 18 yr old yorkie during lockdown and was beyond desperate to get out of my depression den.